-Construction and long-term operation of new upland disposal areas would result in the loss of approximately 393 acres of prime farmlands and 2 acres of farmland of statewide importance, or about 0.03% of the total area evaluated for prime farmland in Section 3.4.4.
+Construction and long-term operation of new upland disposal areas would impact approximately 390 acres of prime farmlands and 2 acres of farmland of statewide importance.
 Construction and placement in these areas would alter the classification by mixing soil horizons, changing the soil composition, and creating compact surfaces.
 Farmlands would permanently convert to surfaces that are not compatible for farming purposes and would likely be reclassified as "not prime farmlands."
-Conversion of these lands is permanent, but insignificant due to the small acreage of loss in relation to similarly categorized lands in the study area.
+However, upon reaching capacity, upland disposal locations may be revegetated over time as surfaces will remain pervious.
+Conversion of these lands is semi-permanent to permanent, but insignificant due to the small acreage of loss in relation to similarly categorized lands in the study area.

 Additionally, construction of access roads would cross some areas classified as prime farmlands.
 Temporary access road construction would limit mixing and compaction with the implementation of BMPs.
 Therefore, these areas would remain eligible as prime farmlands.
 Permanent access roads would be converted to hard surface and no longer eligible as prime farmlands.
-All other actions associated with the alternative would have no impact on prime farmlands as they occur in areas not classified as prime farmlands.